-- Preapprove the scope and costs of cleanup activities for all state-funded eligible sites - Utilize business-based approaches to operations - Develop a "tool kit" of alternative cleanup strategies to fit various cleanup scenarios - Provide for on-going program audits and accountability
+- Preapprove the scope and costs of cleanup activities for all state-funded eligible sites (While the Bureau does not micromanage contractors, the Bureau is statutorily required to approve the prepared scope of work and technical approach submitted by the contractor.
+The Bureau is not obligated to approve any scope of work with which it does not agree.) - Utilize business-based approaches to operations - Develop a "tool kit" of alternative cleanup strategies to fit various cleanup scenarios - Provide for on-going program audits and accountability